Cinegy Desktop uses Windows domain information to manage its users. Your access rights and the available feature set depend on your login.

 To work with Cinegy Desktop, you must be a Windows domain user.
 Default Windows login information is used when the domain user logs on.
 The Cinegy Desktop client can then be started without the additional logon procedure.
 The user accounts are used to determine their access rights and default settings/preferences.

 User profiles are stored in the Cinegy Archive database.
-The profiles contain all the information on the plug-in windows settings and position.
+The profiles contain all the information on the settings and position of the plug-in windows.

 Each time you log in, you will get your last profile loaded automatically.